ArekKrak/Java/README.md

 # Java
-One of the programs I wrote once on one of my Java courses
+One of the programs I wrote once during my Java course